eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Open Registry Manager](./images/remoteeclipse/registryManager.png)

 3\.
-Complete the image registry connection details:
+Complete the container registry connection details:

 ![New Registry](./images/remoteeclipse/newReg1.png)

-- Add your Docker Hub username.
+- Add your container registry username.
-- Add your Docker Hub password.
+- Add your container registry password.
 - Click the checkbox to designate this registry as a push registry.
-- Enter your Docker Hub namespace, which is usually the same as your username.
+- Enter your container registry namespace, which is usually the same as your username.

 The connection is tested to validate your credentials, which are then stored in a Kubernetes secret within the Codewind service.